isollaa/online-store/README.md

 #

 # solution
-- make sure to lock product on each request, so when a request is made simultaneously, the user will be forced to wait for each other to get the real time data
+- make sure to lock product on each request, so when a request is made simultaneously, the user will be forced to wait for each other to get and update the real time data
 #

 # how to run